General Phone: (281) 298-1144

 Many parents are surprised to learn their child has a migraine headache because migraines are often associated with adults.
 But 10% of school-age children develop migraines, and half of all adults with migraines had their first headache before the age of 12.
-At THINK Neurology for Kids, the compassionate doctors specialize in identifying and treating migraines in children — a job that requires their expertise because children may have symptoms that differ from adults.
-If your child has headaches or stomach pain, call the office in The Woodlands, Katy, Sugar Land, or Cypress, Texas, for an appointment or schedule online today.
+At THINK Neurology for Kids, the compassionate doctors and healthcare team specialize in identifying and treating migraines in children — a job that requires their expertise because children may have symptoms that differ from adults.
+If your child has headaches or stomach pain, call the office in The Woodlands, Katy, Sugar Land, or Austin, Texas, for an appointment or schedule online today.

 A migraine headache is a neurological disorder that begins when something triggers hyperactivity in cranial nerves.
 There are many internal and external migraine triggers, including:

 When children experience migraines, it’s important for parents to keep track of their headaches and try to determine their specific triggers.

 When adults have a migraine, they develop an intense, throbbing pain that’s often centered around one temple.
 They also experience nausea, fatigue, dizziness, and sensitivity to lights, sounds, and smells.
 Additionally, adults often have symptoms before their migraine begins and after it ends.

 In children, a migraine may last the same length of time as an adult migraine, several hours to several days, but it can also come-and-go quickly.
 Children are also more likely to have pain on both sides of their head.